 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 DIPG is very hard to treat.
 Most children do not survive more than 2 years after diagnosis.
-Currently, the primary treatment for DIPG is radiation therapy.
-However, while this temporarily improves symptoms in most patients, this is not a curative treatment.
-Families may consider clinical trials which test new treatments to see if outcomes can be improved.
+The main treatment for DIPG is radiation therapy.
+Radiation temporarily improves symptoms in most patients, but it is not a cure.
+Families may consider clinical trials that test new treatments to see if outcomes can be improved.

-These tumors grow quickly, and symptoms usually develop in a short period of time (median of 1 month).
-There is a rapid onset and fast progression of problems.
-Symptoms of DIPG may include:
+DIPG tumors grow quickly.
+Symptoms usually develop in a short period of time (often about 1 month before diagnosis).
+There is a rapid onset and fast progression.
+Signs and symptoms of DIPG may include:

 Doctors look for key features of the tumor on the MRI to diagnose DIPG: